tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 understand, or that they wish users would not use.

-In a sense, ALPN filtering could be very similar to the filtering of specific port numbers exposed in some network.
+In a sense, ALPN filtering could be very similar to the filtering of specific port numbers exposed in some networks.
 This filtering by ports has given rise to evasion tactics in which various protocols are tunneled over HTTP in order to use open ports 80 or 443.
 Filtering by ALPN would probably beget the same responses, in which the applications just move over HTTP, and only the HTTP ALPN values are used.
-Applications would not need to do that if the ALPN was hidden in the same way as the SNI.
+Applications would not need to do that if the ALPN were hidden in the same way as the SNI.

 In addition to hiding the SNI, it is thus desirable to also hide the ALPN.
 Of course, this implies engineering trade-offs.
 Using the same technique